-A decision to terminate accreditation is made by the Commission when an institution has been found to be seriously out of compliance with one or more Standards.
-Although not required, a decision to terminate may be made after an Order to Show Cause or another sanction has been imposed and the institution has failed to come into compliance.
-When accreditation is terminated, a specific date of implementation is specified.
-An action to terminate accreditation is subject to both the Commission review procedures and the WASC appeals process.
-If an institution closes after a termination action, the institution must comply with federal requirements and WASC policies about teach-out arrangements.
-WASC has established policies on notice of such actions (See policy on Disclosure of Accreditation Documents and Commission Actions) and on teach-out agreements (see policy on Teach-out Plans and Agreements).
+A decision to withdraw candidacy or accreditation is made by the Commission when an institution has been found to be seriously out of compliance with one or more Standards.
+Although not required, a decision to withdraw accreditation may be made after an Order to Show Cause or another sanction has been imposed and the institution has failed to come into compliance.
+When accreditation is withdrawn, a specific date of implementation is specified.
+An action to withdraw candidacy or accreditation is subject to the WSCUC appeals process.
+If an institution closes after a withdrawl action, the institution must comply with federal requirements and WSCUC policies about teachout arrangements.
+WSCUC has established policies on notice of such actions (See policy on Disclosure of Accreditation Documents and Commission Actions) and on teach-out agreements (see policy on Teach-out Plans and Agreements).
 See the Commission Web site for the most current version of these policies.